An Enfield Walk

 Monastery Gardens was built in the 1920s on the site of the rectory grounds.

-Cross over the bridge back to the pub.
-Go ahead then right at Chase Side Place.
+Cross over the bridge and go right back to the pub.
+Cross the bridge and go ahead then right at Chase Side Place.

 On the right is the Cricketers pub.